Nifrec/templates/README.md

 if either of the two happen to change.

 ## Available templates:
-* `report`: template for a mathematical article or homework assignment.
+* `article`: template for a mathematical article or a homework assignment.
     Comes a lot of packages (esp. for mathematics) macros (e.g., for category theory) as well as configures many settings, such as paragraph indents, the looks of theorems, etc.